 I worked in an emergency room for over a year, and I was astounded both by how many people came in for migraines and how shitty it is to have them.
-They couldn’t stand the lights on in the room or a voice raised above a whisper and had uncontrollable vomiting.
+Some people had vision issues that block out specifics in their vision, while others couldn’t stand the lights on in the room or a voice raised above a whisper.
+Some migraines even caused uncontrollable vomiting.
 Plus, crying children in the waiting room were even more unbearable than normal.
 Migraine headaches are a real problem; they can shut down your life in a hurry.

 A migraine is severe, often throbbing pain that can include puking, intense light and sound sensitivity, and can last anywhere from a few hours to a few days.
 Some people can tell when one is coming on by tingling sensations or changes in vision.
 Migraines don’t really have causes so much as triggers.
 Your genes can have something to do with it, but if you’re prone to migraines, things like stress, sleeping habits, hormonal changes, your environment, or even certain foods might set you off.
 Really learning your triggers and how to manage them is the best route, and chronic migraines should be checked out by a doctor who can give more advice and medication to ease them.

 - Mood changes (irritable, hyperactive)

 - Pain that throbs or pulses on one side of head